Pricing clarity, captured leads

 Share a customer-facing quote form that estimates totals and collects contact details.

-Lead workspace
+Lead dashboard

 Review submissions, quoted totals, source calculator, and lead status from one dashboard.